November 4th, 1908 — January 8th, 1975

-The Mystery of the Riverboat (Universal, 1944) cast Warde as Bruno Bloch, a subordinate member of a gang of foreign agents trying to acquire oil-rich Louisiana bayou land through underhanded means.
-Warde was as nasty as ever in Riverboat (particularly when viciously slugging the hero over the head, in hopes of causing a bus crash), but his role here was largely a background one, due to Riverboat’s enormous cast; he had to be satisfied with what little screen time was left over by the time the serial’s multiple protagonists and numerous rival villains had spoken their pieces.
+The Mystery of the Riverboat (Universal, 1944) cast Warde as Bruno Bloch, a subordinate member of a gang of crooked speculators trying to acquire oil-rich Louisiana bayou land through underhanded means.
+Warde was as nasty as ever in Riverboat (particularly when viciously slugging the hero over the head, in hopes of causing a bus crash), but his role here was largely a background one, due to Riverboat’s enormous cast; he had to be satisfied with what little screen time was left over by the time the serial’s multiple protagonists and numerous superior villains had spoken their pieces.
 Brenda Starr Reporter (Columbia, 1945), a singularly dull crime story, featured him a little more prominently as Muller, one of several henchmen of a gang boss in pursuit of a satchel of stolen money–although he had comparatively little dialogue, being mostly restricted to serving as scowling backup for higher-ranking henchman Jack Ingram.
 His most memorable moment of villainy in Brenda came in Chapter Ten, when he ruthlessly plugged a female medium who was about to squeal on Ingram; the ensuing police chase led to a rooftop fight that in turn led to Warde’s accidental shooting by one of his cohorts, and thus to his exit from the serial.

 Warde’s next serial, the severely underwritten The Monster and the Ape (also Columbia, 1945), was not much more interesting than Brenda Starr; as Joe Flint, one of the followers of mad scientist George Macready, Warde had almost nothing to do in the way of distinctive villainy (most of which was handled by the titular ape), and delivered perhaps the most subdued performance of his serial career.
 The Purple Monster Strikes (Republic, 1945), featured Warde in one chapter as a phony blind beggar named Tony, who acted as an agent for a gang led by Martian invader Roy Barcroft; as part of his masquerade, he was briefly allowed to affect a meek and passive manner very different from his usual one.